Skip to main content

 Recent News

 In 2022, Bloomberg Philanthropies’ Greenwood Initiative announced the creation of the Black Wealth Data Center (BWDC).
-It features a Racial Wealth Equity Database that aims to empower decision-makers with reliable data, become the go-to resource for racial wealth data, and raise the national standard for data collection and accessibility.
-The objective of the Black Wealth Data Center is to help practitioners and policymakers address racial wealth disparities by making relevant data available so they can develop and implement effective programs and policies to increase racial wealth equity.
+The data platform is a go-to resource for practitioners and policymakers working to address wealth disparities, making relevant data available so they can develop and implement effective programs and policies to help ensure more Americans can achieve the American Dream.

 Read more